The Onion: Madison (1988–2001)

-In 1995, Dave and Jeff Haupt sold their shares of Cisco to purchase a $25,000 license to franchise The Onion in Denver, Colorado.
+In 1995, Dave and Jeff Haupt sold their shares of Cisco to purchase a $25,000 license to franchise The Onion in Denver.
 The publication also licensed The Onions content for between $200 and $500 a week.
 According to the Haupts, the staff in the paper's Chicago office were known to smoke marijuana while watching Cubs games on television.
 But the Haupts and their partner, Dave Rogers, assembled a more business-focused staff.
 While other editions of The Onion ran pages of stories there were not enough ads to support, the Haupts cut content to avoid losses.
 It was a deal many at The Onion eventually regretted.
 There were blowups when the Haupts refused to run especially biting headlines or when they made changes to the paper's layout.
 "We might have been selling humor, but the business behind it was always very serious to us.
 The rest of The Onion was a complete disaster."

 In the spring of 1996, Ben Karlin and Dikkers collaborated with Robert Smigel and Dana Carvey to create four short Onion news segments for The Dana Carvey Show.
 Smigel said that after being introduced to The Onion by Bob Odenkirk a year earlier, "it jumped out at me as something completely original and great, and I really wanted to use it on the show".
 Although four fake news segments anchored by Stephen Colbert were recorded, only one of the segments actually aired.

 In response to other websites copying Onion print articles without attribution, graphic designer Jack Szwergold launched an online version of The Onion in May 1996.
 Amid the dot-com boom, high revenue from online advertising allowed the newspaper to professionalize with formal positions and salaries.
 In a 2002 interview, then-editor in chief Rob Siegel said, "If you look at the breakdown of people who read The Onion online, it's like Microsoft, Dell Computers, the Department of Justice and then, like, University of Wisconsin.
 So it's a combination of students and pretty impressive people.
 I get the feeling that the print version is read by people hanging out in bars".

 The website also increased The Onions global recognition.
 Soon after its launch, the article "Dying Boy Gets Wish: To Pork Janet Jackson" prompted a lawsuit from the singer's legal team, which was settled by issuing a letter of apology in the following issue and providing a complimentary subscription.
 In March 1999, The Onions website won its first Webby Award in the category of "Humor".